Value-added tax (VAT)

 There is no net wealth tax or other capital taxes for limited liability companies, investment funds, state-owned enterprises (according to the State-owned Enterprise Act), inter-municipal companies, and companies in which somebody owns a part in or receives income from, when the responsibility for the companies’ liabilities is limited to the companies’ capital.

-From the income year 2017, shares in quoted limited liability companies and equity funds are valued at 90% of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
+From the income year 2019, shares in quoted limited liability companies and equity funds are valued at 75% (80% for income year 2018) of quoted value as of 1 January of the year after the relevant income year for net wealth tax purposes.
 If quoted both on the Norwegian and a foreign stock exchange, the Norwegian stock exchange value will be applicable.
-If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as per 1 January of the income year in question.
-The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as per 1 January of the assessment year.
+If not quoted, the basis for taxation is, as a rule, the company’s net taxable value for wealth tax purposes as of 1 January of the income year in question.
+The basis for taxation of non-quoted shares in foreign companies is, as a starting point, the assumed market value of the shares as of 1 January of the assessment year.

 National insurance contributions